fbpx

 At Astray, we are determined to foster a space that is safe and inclusive for all – meaning we do not tolerate any form of bigotry, discrimination, abuse, marginalisation or insulting behaviour on the grounds of gender, ethnicity, religion, background, skin colour, job (sex work is work!!), race, religious belief, sexuality, gender identity, socioeconomic class, caste, disability or age.
 We priotise calling-in culture over calling-out culture, but acknowledge that everything is situation dependent.

 Participants will all be required to sign a manifesto on day one of the workshop promising to be a safe participant.
-If you are a target of harm or experience any bigoted or unsafe behaviour from a teacher or student at any point on one of our programs, please each out to your workshop coordinator right away.
+If you are a target of harm or experience any bigoted or unsafe behaviour from a teacher or student at any point on one of our programs, please reach out to your workshop coordinator right away.

 We firmly believe that institutionalised education is not necessarily for everyone.
 Don’t be afraid to apply if you’ve never been to uni before!
 If you are currently studying though, depending on your field, you may be able to obtain credit for doing a workshop with us.